mycodebase-1/aks-infra-pipeline/aks-cluster/readme.md

 The following pipelines are executed:
 - Vnet Creation pipeline
 - ACR creation pipeline
+- This pipeline requires the following 2 parameters:
+  - Resource Group Name
+  - Azure Resource group service connection name

+Note: Some Parameters still have to be externalized

 ## Step 1: Create Azure service account, which is used to create AKS cluster
 ```